Aliases for POLR2G Gene

 GeneCards Summary for POLR2G Gene

 POLR2G (Polymerase (RNA) II (DNA Directed) Polypeptide G) is a Protein Coding gene.
-Diseases associated with POLR2G include hiv-1.
-Among its related pathways are Disease and Epstein-Barr virus infection.
-GO annotations related to this gene include RNA binding and DNA-directed RNA polymerase activity.
+Among its related pathways are Developmental Biology and Infectious disease.
+GO annotations related to this gene include nucleic acid binding and single-stranded RNA binding.

 UniProtKB/Swiss-Prot for POLR2G Gene